Jewoos-lab/Jewoos-lab/README.md

 * I'm a person who does my best in everything.
 * I like to derive new things from analysis.
-* Also, I will make constant efforts toward my dream.<br>
+* Also, I will make constant efforts toward my dream.
+*  person who works diligently like an ant.<br>

 ## 📒 Education